 Don’t make assumptions

-While it can be useful to think about how you felt if you have been bereaved, don’t assume that the person you’re supporting will be feeling the same way.
+If you've been bereaved, don’t assume that the person you’re supporting will be feeling the same way you did.
 They’re more likely to feel comfortable talking to you if you don’t try to direct them or impose your own views.

 Offer practical help